 help you recover as well as provide treatment in the same session.

 expert treatment for your pain as well as prescribing specific

 exercises to reduce your risk of re-injury and giving you a long term

-We appreciate you as a patient and want you to know that the #1 way we grow as a clinic is through word of mouth referrals from valued patients like yourself.
+We appreciate you as a patient and want you to know that the #1 (and only) way we grow as a clinic is through word of mouth referrals from valued patients like yourself.

-When you have the opportunity, please take the time to tell your family, friends and physicians about the positive results and experience you have had in our clinic.
+We do not rely on advertising - instead, we prefer and appreciate the goodwill and positive reinforcement from patients.
+When you have the chance, please tell your family, friends and physicians about the positive results and experience you have had in our physio clinics.